Paneer Ghotala Recipe, Surati Veg Ghotala

 Instructions

-- Fry the paneer.
-Use 0.5 tbsp of oil in a non-stick frying pan over medium heat to fry the small and large cubes of paneer until golden brown.
+- Heat ½ tablespoon oil in a non-stick frying pan over medium flame.
+Once hot, fry the small and large cubes of paneer until golden brown.
 Set the paneer aside.
 No need to cook the crumbled or grated paneer.

-- Make the paneer ghotala base.
-Over medium heat, add the remaining 1 tbsp oil in a large kadai or deep-sided non-stick frying pan.
-Once the oil is hot, gently saute the onions until soft.
-Add the chopped coriander and ginger garlic paste, mixing until the raw smell of the fades.
-Next, add the chopped tomatoes along with salt (to taste), and cook, stirring constantly, until the tomatoes become soft and "jammy."
+- Over medium heat, add 1 tablespoon oil to a large kadai or deep-sided non-stick frying pan.
+Once the oil is hot, gently sauté 80 g onion (chopped) until soft.
+Add a Handful coriander (chopped) and 1 teaspoon ginger garlic paste, mixing until the raw smell of the paste fades.
+Next, add 1 large tomato (chopped) along with Sea salt (to taste), and cook, stirring constantly, until the tomatoes become soft and "jammy."

-- Add the spices.
-Add the red chilli, coriander, turmeric, and cumin powder.
+- Add ½ teaspoon red chilli powder, ½ teaspoon coriander powder, ¼ teaspoon turmeric powder, and ½ teaspoon cumin powder.
 Stir well and cook until the raw smell fades, but be careful not to burn.

-- Adjust the consistency of the curry.
-Firstly, add water.
-Then add the crumbled, grated, and fried cubes of paneer to the pan.
-Simmer on low-medium heat until you reach the desired consistency.
+- Firstly, add 300 ml water.
+Then, add 200 g paneerhalf grated, half crumbled) to the pan.
+Simmer on low-medium heat, until you reach the desired consistency.

 - Garnish with more chopped coriander if you like.

-- Optionally, fry the pav.
-Cut the pav through the middle and heat butter on a tawa or frying pan over medium heat.
-Once it melts add a pinch of red chilli powder.
-Place the pav inside down on the frying pan and cook until lightly crisp and buttery.
+- Take 6 pav.
+Cut each pav through the middle and heat 1 tablespoon butter on a tawa or frying pan over medium heat.
+Once it melts, add 1 pinch red chilli powder.
+Place the pav on the frying pan, facing downwards, and cook until lightly crisp and buttery.